The Discarded

 "The Discarded" is a science fiction short story by American writer Harlan Ellison.
 It was first published in the April 1959 issue of Fantastic and was later included in the 1965 short story collection Paingod and Other Delusions and the third volume of the audiobook collection The Voice From The Edge.

 It has been adapted into comic and television format, the latter of which was an episode of the American series Masters of Science Fiction.
-Prior to his death Ellison announced that he was working on a novel adaptation based on the teleplay and original short story.
+Prior to his death, Ellison announced that he was working on a novel adaptation based on the teleplay and original short story.

 Synopsis

-The story follows a group of humans who have been sent to live on a space station.
+The story follows a group of humans sent to live on a space station.
 They believe that they were rejected by humanity for their mutations, as it was feared that allowing them to continue living on Earth would cause the mutations to spread and multiply.
 After a generation has passed, the station occupants notice that a ship from Earth is en-route to intersect with them.
-From the ship's crew they learned that the banishment was not effective, as the mutations only stopped for a brief period of time and then began to grow more severe.
+From the ship's crew they learned that the banishment was not effective, as the mutations only stopped for a brief period and then began to grow more severe.
 The earthlings need the blood of the discarded humans, as it's believed that their blood contains an enzyme that can prevent future mutations.
 The discarded humans are reluctant but ultimately agree to participate, as they are made to believe that they will be allowed to return to their original homes.
 Celebration breaks out on the station, but it is short lived as they discover that they were betrayed when a ship arrives with more mutants that have been exiled from Earth.

 Release

 "The Discarded" was first published in the April 1959 issue of Fantastic magazine.
-It was later reprinted in the short story collection Paingod and Other Delusions, which was published in 1965 and reissued ten years later.
+It was later reprinted in the short story collection Paingod and Other Delusions, published in 1965 and reissued ten years later.
 The story, which has also gone by the title "The Abnormals", has been republished in other short story collections and has been translated into French and Italian.

 An audiobook adaptation of "The Discarded" was included in the 2009 third volume of the short story collection The Voice From The Edge, which was narrated by Ellison.
 It was accompanied by The Discarded Afterword, published in 2009.